elastic/ecs/rfcs/0001-rfc-environment.md

 ### Filebeat.yml

-Note: we may want to improve the configuration of Beats to not require to define a processor to specify `service.environment`, similarly to the existing solution to define `fields.*` attributes.
+Note: we may want to improve the configuration of Beats to not require to define a processor to specify `service.environment`, similarly to the existing solution to define `fields.*` fields.

 ```yaml
 ---